ARLab-VT/access_mapping/README.md

 As currently setup, the `access_mapping` package only supports SLAM-annotation on a prerecorded rosbag with the necessary ROS topics.
 A useful feature in the future would be to add support for live SLAM-annotation that runs concurrently as the mapping software.
 This would require many changes to how the `gate.py` node accesses its information.

 #### Alternate recording setups

+Current setup only allows for use with the ZED camera and the associated ZED SDK.
+Further work is required for integration of other recording setups and increased robustness.

 #### Non-visual recognizers

+The `object_detect.py` node is the only available slam-annotator, and relies on image streams from a stereo ZED camera for object detection.
+Accessibility constraints/barriers that are ripe for detection by the current implementation include:

+1. Doors and doorways
+2. Handicapped accessible blue buttons/signs
+3. Stairs
+4. Road signs

+Other slam-annotators may be developed that account for barriers in the environment not so easily recognized by just an image stream.
+Such barriers include:

+1. Different kinds of terrain (grass, cracked roads, dirt, etc.)
+2. Sidewalk curbs or curb-cuts
+3. Heavily-inclined slopes
+4. Wi-fi signal strength
+5. Access to lighting for use by solar panels
+6. Loud noise-level zones (construction, machinery, etc.)

 #### Multi-session global mapping

+Once a working setup is developed using the current implementation, a single map may be generated in a single mapping session that includes all barrier/constraint annotations in the produced occupancy grid.
+What if someone were to make a separate map during a different mapping session and want to merge the results into the first map?
+This area could easily turn into many more projects in the future.

 #### Front-end

+Data generated and stored by the current implementation, in whatever data structure that takes on, can be used in the future for front-end users for the purpose of navigation.
+After global mapping has been performed in a given area, with all barrier/constraint annotations included, any front-end user, whether that be an autonomous robot or a disabled person, will need an interface or method by which their navigation stack takes into account the given barriers in the environment for global path planning.

 ## References